mangatrai/my-spring-boot-app/README.md

 2. **Configure DataStax Astra:**
    - Create a DataStax Astra database and obtain the connection details.
    - Update the `src/main/resources/application.yaml` file with your Astra database credentials.
+   - App will Create tableschema and index at startup.
+If you want to create yourself please refer to  [cql file](sample/auditing_events.cql)

    ## Application yaml Instructions